 Jennifer Diaz is a Board Certified International Attorney, professor and professional speaker, considered an expert in international law by the Florida Bar.
 She is proud to be part of an elite group of Board Certified International attorneys in Florida specializing in Customs and International trade law.
 She is results oriented and regularly assists clients with issues relating to the import and export of merchandise to and from the United States and expediting supply chains with robust pre-compliance programs.

 Ms. Diaz is an expert in working with the many Federal agencies that regulate trade, including the U.S. Food & Drug Administration (FDA), U.S. Customs and Border Protection (CBP), U.S. Department of Homeland Security (DHS), U.S. Environmental Protection Agency (EPA), and Alcohol and Tobacco Tax and Trade Bureau (TTB).
 She handles issues relating to “pre-compliance” including ensuring compliance with federal government agencies prior to importation or exportation.
-She assists clients with intellectual property right (IPR) protection, including registration of trademarks and copyrights with the U.S. Patent and Trademark Office (USPTO) and thereafter, recordation with CBP.
+She assists clients with intellectual property right (IPR) protection, including recordation with CBP of trademarks and copyrights registered with the U.S. Patent and Trademark Office (USPTO).

 Ms. Diaz successfully assists clients in navigating and ensuring compliance with CBP laws and regulations.
 This includes proper assessment of the Harmonized Tariff Schedule of the United States (HTSUS), compliant country of origin labeling, valuation and free trade agreement usage.
 She routinely requests Binding Rulings from CBP to assist her clients with all necessary pre-compliance needs to ensure the use and documentation of “reasonable care”.

-Ms. Diaz is an adjunct Professor at Broward College teaching International Business Law and active in the community.
+Ms. Diaz previously served an adjunct Professor at Broward College teaching International Business Law.
 She relishes in customizing personalized training to organizations and companies on topics of import and export compliance.

 Customs and international trade law has been Ms. Diaz’s exclusive focus since law school.
 She practiced law at Becker & Poliakoff’s Customs and International trade department upon graduation.
 She also gained valuable experience as a Senior Associate with KPMG’s Trade and Customs practice in Miami working with Fortune 500 companies to develop large scale compliance programs for consumer products under the Consumer Product Safety Improvement Act (CPSIA); create importer policy and procedure manuals and assisted importers with binding ruling request submissions.
 She chaired the Customs and International Trade department at Becker & Poliakoff for 3 years prior to starting her own law firm.